Install from CRAN

 #> 3: 4 <tnsr[1x28x28]>

-# Resize the images to 5x5
+# Flatten the images

 #> label image